 Diana Bukajeva, tennis leader at Life Time in Fridley, Minnesota, prefers tank tops, as they offer the most freedom of movement.
 This Nike top is one of her favorites.
 It features the brand's signature Dri-FIT technology, which wicks away sweat and provides an odor-resistant finish to keep you fresh.
 A relaxed fit guarantees easy movement.
-Score this tank in basic black or white, or vibrant blue, peach, green or purple.
-Bonus: Sizes go up to 3X.
+Bonus: Sizes go up to 2X.

-You might be able to get away with a little less support for tennis than you would need for activities like running or soccer, "but keeping things where they should be is still top priority here," says Caroline Grainger, CPT, an ISSA-certified personal trainer at FitnessTrainer Online Personal Trainers.
+You might be able to get away with a little less support for tennis than you would need for activities like running or soccer, "but keeping things where they should be is still top priority here," says Caroline Grainger, CPT, an ISSA-certified personal trainer at FitnessTrainer.

 Encapsulation sports bras have individual cups that separate and mold your breast shape, and they offer more support than compression-style sports bras that "compress" your breasts against your chest.
 People with larger breasts may find encapsulation sports bras most comfortable, whereas people with smaller breasts may be able to make do with compression sports bras.
 That said, choose the style you prefer.